 Edge road to the west of the open (3) space may be suited to no-thru or 1-way access to Helen Road.

 Provide a vehicle and pedestrian link between car park and Edge Road to increase permeability of centre.

-Consider alignment of dedicated cycling network between the NAC and Sixteenth Street 6 Position car parking to the periphery of the NAC, access from main roads.
+6 Position car parking to the periphery of the NAC, access from main roads.